viclafouch/sponsor-me/README.md

 # Sponsor Me

 Sponsor Me is a repository that includes several Next.js applications to provide my sponsorship link of some websites (`deliveroo`, `frichti-market`, ...).
+The folder `apps` contains applications deployed on Vercel.

 ## Created with Sponsor Me